sbmagar13/my_portfolio/README.md

 # my_portfolio
-Personal portfolio and blogging site with django, js, html/css, scss, tcl...
+Personal portfolio and blogging site with django.